 1. St. Stephen’s Church, Ooty

-The St. Stephen’s Church is probably one of the most visited historical attractions in the hill station of Ooty.
-Built in the 19th century, this pale yellow colored building has a British architectural style featuring stained glass windows, and there is use of plenty of wood in its design.
+St. Stephen’s Church is probably one of the most visited historical attractions in the hill station of Ooty.
+Built-in the 19th century, this pale yellow coloured building has a British architectural style featuring stained glass windows, and there is the use of plenty of wood in its design.
 It is said that the wood that has been used in building the church was brought from Tipu Sultan’s Palace, after his defeat in the hands of the British in the Mysore War.

 There is a sense of peacefulness about this church, something that you will experience when you are on a visit here.
 One thing that you should not miss while in this church is the fantastic painting of the ‘Last Supper’ and the various scenes depicted on the walls that present different phases of Jesus Christ’s life.

 - Location: Club Road, Ooty

 Read more: Top 8 Churches in Ooty for a Spiritual Experience

 The Ootacamund Club, a private club, was founded by Captain Douglas in 1841, and he along with 7 other officers of Bombay and Madras Armies of the British formed the first committee of the club.
 At the beginning, there were about 360 members but with passing years, it increased manifold.
 Hence, there came a time when additional facilities became necessity in the club.
 Subsequently, new chambers were added to the facility in 1898 and 1904.
 The club was incorporated under the Indian Companies Act in 1889 and a year later, it was presented with a squash racquet court by the then Maharaja of Vizianagaram.
 If you wish to be transported back to the past for a few hours, then come to the Ootacamund Club; your wish will get fulfilled!